Article 1 – Name and Seat

-IFSAM aims at only full members, but in specific occasions, where criteria for full membership are not fulfilled, or a starting organisation in, for instance, a developing country, the Executive Committee can propose to the Council that a specific national organisation or federation of scholarly associations can become an associate member.
-In the Council a majority decision is needed.
+IFSAM aims at only full members, but in specific occasions, where criteria for full membership are not fulfilled, or a starting organisation in, for instance, a developing country, the Executive Committee can propose to the General Assembly (ex Council) that a specific national organisation or federation of scholarly associations can become an associate member.
+In the General Assembly (ex Council) a majority decision is needed.

-An associate member has only one vote in the Council meeting.
-It can still send two representatives to the Council meetings.
+An associate member has only one vote in the General Assembly (ex Council) meeting.
+It can still send two representatives to the General Assembly (ex Council) meetings.